 If there is a suspected or confirmed Privacy breach, report it immediately, fill out the Form , Breach of Personally Identifiable Information (PII) Report.
 DD 2959

-After you complete the form, submit it to the OSD/JS Privacy Program within 24 hours after discovery.
+After you complete the form, submit it to the DoD Privacy Office within 24 hours after discovery.
 NOTE: This form should also be used to report updates to previous submissions.

 Notification must be made within 10 days of the discovery of the incident.
 You will need to have the mailing address for each affected individual and be able to address the unique issue(s) pertaining to each breach.
 See DoD 5400.11-R, Appendix 2 for a sample notification letter.